-Women who have PCOS may have typical symptoms but they also may not.
-In fact, PCOS is often not diagnosed on time and sometimes, not at all.
-Many women have only a few and others have many symptoms.
-These are some of the symptoms of PCOS:
+Women who have PCOS may have typical symptoms but they also may not have any at all.
+PCOS often goes undiagnosed until women start trying to get pregnant and encounter difficulty.
+Many women have only a few symptoms while others have a multitude of symptoms, such as:

 - Infrequent menstrual periods, no menstrual periods, and/or irregular bleeding